Harsh Vardhan (Delhi politician): As Union Minister

-Vardhan has been prominent in this role during the COVID-19 pandemic in India.
-In February 2021, he endorsed an unproven "herbal cure" for COVID-19 devised by a company run by yoga guru Ramdev, prompting criticism from health experts.
-In early March 2021, he declared the country was in the "endgame" of the pandemic, shortly before infections across the country rose dramatically in its second wave in April.

-Vardhan as a cabinet minister in Narendra Modi government, declared reservation for academic calendar 2020-2021 in MBBS and BDS colleges for the children of COVID-19 workers who died during COVID-19 pandemic in India.
+From 2017 to 2019, Vardhan led the Ministry of Environment, Forest and Climate Change and from 2019 to 2021, he returned to leading the Ministry of Health and Family Welfare in the Second Modi ministry.
+During the COVID-19 pandemic in India, Vardhan endorsed an untested herbal cure devised by yoga guru Ramdev, prompting criticism from health experts.
+In early March 2021, he erroneously declared that the country was in the "endgame" of the pandemic, shortly before infections across the country rose dramatically in an April second wave.
+Vardhan declared that children of health care workers who died during COVID-19 pandemic should be reserved seats in MBBS and BDS colleges.